philastrophist/weave-io/README.md

 # Tutorial

-## Basics

 ## WEAVE objects

-* An OB holds all the information that purtains to making an observation: the targets, the conditions, the instrument configuration.
+* An OB holds all the information that pertains to making an observation: the targets, the conditions, the instrument configuration.
 You can locate specific OBs with their obid `data.obs[obid]`

 * An Exposure is one integration of both arms of the spectrograph.
 You can locate Exposures like so:  `data.exposures[mjd]`